mixmastamyk/console/docs/additional.rst

 that copies the original settings and restores them when finished.

-It's in the detection module because that's where it's used, but is copied to the package namespace.
+It's in the detection module because that's where it's used, but also aliased to the package namespace.
 For example::

     from console import TermStack